First Responder Licensing

 - Once training and practical exams are complete, your evaluator submits your program certificate, and course results including the practical exam answer sheets to firstname.lastname@example.org.

-- Successfully complete the EMA Licensing Board online EMA FR written exam (instructions for applying below).
+- Successfully complete the EMA Licensing Board online EMA FR written exam and online jurisprudence exam (instructions for applying below).

 - Complete and electronically submit an application for licence form.